The Census of Fatal Occupational Injuries program

 The Current Population Survey (CPS) is the source for the hours-worked data.
 The advantages of using the CPS for employment data are that it is timely and the occupational classifications are the same as those used by CFOI.
 The hours-worked data from the CPS used in the rate calculations do not include workers under the age of 16, volunteers, and members of the resident military.
 Therefore, fatal injuries occurring to these workers are also excluded from the numerator.
 However, because CPS is based on a sample, sampling error is necessarily introduced.
 Examples of the drawbacks involved in sampling error include the potential for large errors in smaller occupational groups and the potential failure to report them at all.
 The CPS also categorizes workers according to their primary job, which may differ from the job the deceased was working in when fatally injured, as reported in the CFOI.
 Hours worked annual averages represent total hours at work for CPS respondents, including those that work more than one job.
 Total hours worked for respondents with multiple jobs will be recorded in the occupation and industry of the primary job.

 Occupations with few fatal injuries and low employment in the reference year are removed from annual fatal injury rate analyses.
 Therefore rates produced in prior years may not appear in future years if they do not meet this threshold.
-For more information on the methodology of calculating the fatal injury rate, please see the BLS Handbook of Methods, Chapter 9, Occupational Safety and Health Statistics.
+For more information on the methodology of calculating the fatal injury rate, please see the BLS Handbook of Methods, Census of Fatal Occupational Injuries.

 Is elephant trainer a "dangerous job"?